maple135790/maple135790/README.md

 #### Pronouns:
 - STAr Technologies as Quality Assurance Engineer
 - Phygitalker as front-end dev team leader, flutter web and mobile developer
-- Clone.inc as flutter front-end developer 👈current
+- Clonel.inc as flutter front-end developer 👈current
 <!-- - ⚡ Fun fact: ... -->
 <!--
 **maple135790/maple135790** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.